 This includes diseases that result naturally and unavoidably from your work environment and conditions that are aggravated by your work.
 However, you can only receive benefits for as long as the disability is aggravated by something that occurred in the course of your employment.

-You cannot receive benefits for injuries caused another person's intentional actions.
+You cannot receive benefits for injuries caused by another person's intentional actions.
 The law also excludes the following medical issues unless victims can provide enough evidence to show that these conditions were the result of the performance of usual work:

 - Heart disease